Advice > Finance

 3. A recruiter will reach out to you

-If you really want to get your foot in the door, another way to set yourself apart is by attending career fairs or events hosted by your target firm.
-Try to make genuine connections with people from the company.
+Additionally, try attending career fairs or events hosted by your target firm and make genuine connections with people from the company.

-Then, when you go to apply, specifically name drop the people you’ve met in your cover letter.
-You could even write in a quote you heard from them, or mention what you learned from them about the company.
+Then, when you go to apply, specifically name-drop the people you’ve met in your cover letter.
+You could even write a quote you heard from them, or mention what you learned from them about the company.

 1.2 Aptitude test